 - $14 per quart for WHOLESALE.
 In this market, the farmers buy the bottle or jug, and then they bottle the syrup and bring it to retailers for resale.
 The higher wholesale price makes it possible for the farmers to make a reasonable profit.
 There’s a lot of competition in the wholesale market from other farmers, large commercial packers, and imported Canadian maple syrup.
 It's quite a bit of work for the farmers to deal with delivering to stores and there are headaches associated with keeping the shelves stocked.

-- $18 per quart for RETAIL.
+- $16 - $22 per quart for RETAIL (then add shipping).
 These prices are the highest, but much more effort is required from the farmers.
 They need to sell at farmers’ markets and fairs, or find other in-person ways to sell directly to the customers.
 Unfortunately, COVID-19 has made this sales channel extremely difficult due to canceled events and a decrease in tourism.
+But that is changing (phew!!).
 One option is to turn to online sales, but that certainly has its challenges.